Gaetano di Mauro

-Gaetano di Mauro (born 1 July 1997) is a Brazilian racing driver currently competing in Stock Car Pro Series with Eurofarma RC.
+Gaetano Souza Gomes di Mauro (born 1 July 1997) is a Brazilian racing driver currently competing in Stock Car Pro Series with Eurofarma RC.
 He is known for winning eight Brazil Kart Championship titles and being the best-performing rookie in the 2019 Stock Car Brasil Championship.

 Career

 Karting

 Di Mauro competed in karting from a young age, and took his first major victory in 2012 when he won the Brazilian Kart Championship in the shifter KZ class, a feat that he repeated in 2013, 2016 and 2017.
 Following his 2013 victory, he competed in the 500 Milhas de Beto Carrero race alongside Rubens Barrichello and Tony Kanaan, which the team won.

-In 2018, he finished fourth in the FIA Karting International Super Cup, part of the Karting World Championship.
-The following year he won his fifth Brazilian Kart Championship title.
+In 2018, di Mauro finished fourth in the FIA Karting International Super Cup, part of the Karting World Championship.
+The following year, he won his fifth Brazilian Kart Championship title.
 This earnt him a position at Thunder Technology, helping to develop their KZ and Graduados karts.

 Early career

 Di Mauro made his touring car debut in 2013 in the Sprint Race Brasil championship, where he won the title.
 He also made an appearance in Formula 3 Sudamericana, taking a podium in Brasília.

 In 2014, di Mauro competed in the BRDC Formula 4 Championship for Petroball Racing, making his international single-seater debut.
 He finished eighth overall, taking one win at Brands Hatch from pole position.
 He also competed in the BRDC F4 Winter Series in the same year, where he was runner-up, taking two wins and finishing on the podium in every race he finished.

-He was due to compete in the series again for 2015, and turned down an offer from the Shell Racing Academy to compete in Fórmula 3 Brasil in order to do so.
+Di Mauro was due to compete in the series again for 2015, and turned down an offer from the Shell Racing Academy to compete in Fórmula 3 Brasil in order to do so.
 However, Petroball pulled out of the championship before the season began due to funding issues, and he spent the year karting in Europe and Brazil instead.